 De Chirico created the stage for the dreams of the Surrealists, where they could enter their own subconscious.

-Suppressed childhood memories come alive in the mysterious still lifes of the Pittura Metafisica.
+Suppressed childhood memories come alive in the mysterious still lifes of Pittura Metafisica.

 Mysterious objects taken out of context coalesce in new combinations and take on a spooky life of their own in the twilight.
 One thinks to have seen all these trivial discarded things before as a child in some attic.
 De Chirico’s spark of genius is in his power to address archetypical childhood memories, forgotten and pushed aside long ago in the subconscious and to bring them back to light: the experience of darkness in unknown rooms, crammed with magic objects that arouse imagination, fascination and anxiety at the same time.
 These unrelated things are tied to each other in collective silence, despite their isolation they are all caught in the same prison and add a whole new dimension to the idea of a still life.
 De Chirico was the first to create the oneiric stage, the dissecting table, the Surrealists could make the chance meeting of a sewing-machine and an umbrella make happen on.

-Like a seismograph de Chirico reacts upon the commotions of World War I and creates metaphors for the heralds of the industrial age.
+Like a seismograph de Chirico reacts upon the commotions of World War I and creates metaphors of the heralds of the industrial age.

-In front of raised horizons monuments, defence towers and smokestacks shape a sytem of space coordinates which puts the carelessly discarded equipment into a new context.
-After the progress euphoria of the beginning of the 20th century had ended in the apocalypse of World War I, the world is sinking in silence.
-De Chirico expresses the human yearning for a retreat into the cocoon of his own inner world in order to lock out the furor of the over-engineered anonymized world that has become too complex and unmanageable for the human individual.
+In front of raised horizons monuments, defence towers and smokestacks shape a sytem of space coordinates, which puts the carelessly discarded equipment into a new context.
+After the progress euphoria of the beginning of the 20th century had endet in the apocalypse of World War I, the world is sinking in silence.
+De Chirico expresses the human yearning for a retreat into the cocoon of his own inner world, in order to lock out the furor of the over-engineered anonymized world, that has become too complex and unmanageable for the human individual.

-The heralds of the new era which will change man can be detected behind the horizon, mostly hidden behind walls and draperies.
-The silhouettes of railways and sails of ships appear like mirages behind architectural enclosures.
-They symbolize arrival and departure, just like the ships of Caspar David Friedrich.
+The heralds of the new era, which will change man, can be detected behind the horizon, mostly hidden behind walls and draperies.
+The silhouettes of railways and sails of ships appear like mirages behind architectonical enclosures.
+They symbolize arrival and departure, just like the ships by Caspar David Friedrich.
 However, the smother of the railways, an allusion to the father of de Chirico, the railway engineer, and the waving flags on the towers at the horizon are just an illusion.
-In reality time stands still, long shadows blacken the pavement like the hands of a sundial the star of which has started to die, putting the evacuated cities under a greenish sky in a gloomy twilight between day and night, life and death.
+In reality time stands still, long shadows blacken the pavement like the hands of a sundial, the star of which has started to die, putting the evacuated cities under a greenish sky in a gloomy twilight between day and night, life and death.

 The fear of empty squares and closed rooms can be felt in the metaphysical pictures, with the manichinos expressing the loss of human individuality.

-The emptiness of the Piazze d’Italia testifies to an acute agoraphobia that gives way to a disturbing claustrophobia in the metaphysical interiors of de Chirico due to the constricted room in his studio in Ferrara which forced him to reduce the sizes of his pictures.
+The emptiness of the Piazze d’Italia testifies to an acute agoraphobia, that gives way to a disturbing claustrophobia in the metaphysical interiors by de Chirico, due to the constricted room in his studio in Ferrara, which forced him to reduce the sizes of his pictures.
 In hermetic rooms conglomerates of walls displaced diagonally generate a mazelike spatial setup, with window cutouts revealing an unreal outside world.
 Mysterious artifacts are caught inside, piling up to useless fragile structures.
 Mostly they consist of things that had been used by humans or mirror human physiognomy, such as busts, gloves, set squares and pastries, a seemingly random selection pointing to the absence of man.

-Man outside on the square, at the beginning still reminding of the seeming lost figures of Boecklin, is merged with his own cast shadow or frozen to a statue in an interim state between life and death long ago.
+Man outside on the square, at the beginning still reminding of the figures by Boecklin seeming lost, is merged with his own cast shadow or frozen to a statue in an interim state between life and death long ago.
 Anything human has vanished from his face, apathetically he resigns to his fate he is sharing with the other inanimate objects.
 With the invention of the manichino, a faceless dress form and a cross between dehumanized human and animated robot, de Chirico expresses his discomfort with the loss of human individuality.
-The manlike automaton used to be a popular theme in the Gothic novel of the 19th century, de Chirico transforms it into the manichino, thus already anticipating the machine world of the movie Metropolis by Fritz Lang.
+The manlike automaton used to be a popular theme in the Schauerroman of the 19th century, de Chirico transforms it into the manichino, thus already anticipating the machine world of the movie ”Metropolis” by Fritz Lang.

 After the encounter with Giorgio de Chirico Carlo Carrà gives Futurism up to dedicate himself to slowness.